graphprotocol/rfcs/engineering-plans/0002-subgraph-schema-merging.md

 }
 ```

-After the schema document is merged, the `api_schema` will be called.
+After the schema document is merged, the `api_schema` function will be called.

 ### Cache Invalidation